genral-walker/genral-walker/README.md

 - 🔭 A passionate learner.
 - 🌱 Intersted in JavsScript.
+- 😄 Currently working with and learning React.
 - 👯 Frontend Developer.
-- 😄 Currently learning React/Gatsby
 - 🤔 Looking for His fisrt gig

 Nice to meet you. 😊